PrimeIntellect-ai/toploc/README.md

-# TOPLOC: Trustless Verifiable Inference for Large Language Models
+# TOPLOC: A Locality Sensitive Hashing Scheme for Trustless Verifiable Inference

 [TOPLOC](https://arxiv.org/abs/2501.16007) is a novel method for verifiable inference that enables users to verify that LLM providers are using the correct model configurations and settings.
-It leverages locality sensitive hashing for intermediate activations to detect unauthorized modifications with 100% accuracy.
+It leverages locality sensitive hashing for intermediate activations to detect unauthorized modifications.

 ## Features